iirisarri/UIMP-phylo_pipeline/README.md

 for f in *fas; do perl ../scripts/blastn_and_extract_hits.pl $f Trinity_ermineus.fasta; done
 ```
 The `blastn_and_extract_hits.pl` script should have produced one hits.fa file containing a single sequence per gene, which should correspond to the best hit (most similar sequence found in the database).
 Check that a each file contains only a single best sequence.

+NOTE: `blastn_and_extract_hits.pl` requires BioPerl.
+If this is not installed in your system, you might have gotten some error messages.
+Do not worry!
+You can find the gene files with already added *C. ermineus* sequences in `alignments/nuclear_genes_complete/`.

 Now, since we want beautiful names in the final alignments, let's change the default Trinity codes.
 Then, append the new sequences to each of the the existing alignment.
 Finally, we can clean the folder by removing intermediate files created by the perl script we no longer need.
 ```
 for f in *hits.fa; do sed -E '/>/ s/TRINITY.+/Chelyconus_ermineus/g' $f > out; mv out $f; done